Boosting Salient Object Detection with Transformer-based Asymmetric Bilateral U-Net: Introduction

 Based on the above observation, how to achieve effective local representations in accompany with transformer networks would be the key to further boost SOD.
 To this end, we consider combining the merits of transformers and CNNs, which are adept at global relationship modeling and local representation learning, respectively.
 In this paper, we propose a new encoder-decoder architecture, namely \underline{\textbf{A}}symmetric \underline{\textbf{Bi}}lateral \underline{\textbf{U-Net}} (\textbf{ABiU-Net}).
 Its encoder consists of two parts: \underline{\textbf{T}}ransformer \underline{\textbf{Enc}}oder \underline{\textbf{Path}} (\textbf{TEncPath}) and \underline{\textbf{H}}ybrid \underline{\textbf{Enc}}oder \underline{\textbf{Path}} (\textbf{HEncPath}).
-TEncPath directly uses a transformer network, \ie, PVT \cite{wang2021pyramid}, for global relationship modeling, in order to locate salient objects.
-Following PVT \cite{wang2021pyramid}, the output resolutions of its four stages are $1/4$, $1/8$, $1/16$, and $1/32$ with respect to the input image, respectively.
+TEncPath directly uses a transformer network for global relationship modeling, in order to locate salient objects.
 Since the transformer entirely relies on self-attention to extract global contextual features, TEncPath lacks local find-grained features that are essential for refining object details/boundaries.
-Hence, we introduce HEncPath by stacking six convolution stages, to enhance the locality of the encoder.
-The output strides of HEncPath are $1$, $1/2$, $1/4$, $1/8$, $1/16$, and $1/32$, sequentially.
-To fuse the global and local features, the inputs of the $3^{\rm rd}$ $\sim$ $6^{\rm th}$ stages of HEncPath are from the corresponding preceding convolution stage as well as the $1^{\rm st}$ $\sim$ $4^{\rm th}$ transformer stages, respectively.
+Hence, we introduce HEncPath by stacking several convolution stages, to enhance the locality of the encoder.
+To fuse the global and local features, the inputs of each stage of HEncPath are from the preceding convolution stage as well as the corresponding TEncPath stage, respectively.
 In this way, HEncPath introduces locality into feature representations with the guide of global contexts from TEncPath.
 Therefore, HEncPath is a hybrid encoding of global long-range dependencies and local representations.
 Note that HEncPath is lightweight with a small number of channels and a fast downsampling strategy.